A Photographer’s Mystery Solved: The Buck’s Alarm Revealed

 A photographer’s perspective on the harm discarded and lost fishing line can cause birds and other animals, with a call to action to properly dispose of line.

-A wildlife photographer was thrilled to spot Scissor-tailed Flycatchers at the Sequoyah National Wildlife Refuge in Oklahoma in late September and October.
+Thrilled to spot Scissor-tailed Flycatchers at Sequoyah National Wildlife Refuge in Oklahoma during late October.